mtrimpe/authzen/api/authorization-api-1_0.md

 : REQUIRED.
 The name of the Action.

 `properties`:
 : OPTIONAL.
-A JSON object containing any number of key-value pairs, which can be used to express additional properties of an Action.
+A JSON object which can be used to express additional properties of an Action.

+### Action Properties {#action-properties}

+Similarly to the Subject and Resource properties, the PEP can also provide attributes for the Action in the properties field.

+Such attributes can include, but are not limited to, parameters of the action that is being requested.

+### Examples (non-normative) {#action-examples}

 The following is a non-normative example of an action: